Castlevania (1986 video game): Reception and legacy

+The game sold over 1 million units.
+It sold impressively and was considered a classic by Retro Gamer and IGN.

 For the original Famicom Disk System release, a review in the Japanese magazine Beep complimented the graphics and controls while stating that Konami may have focused too much on graphics as they found the game to be relatively short.
-The Japanese gaming publication Bi-Weekly Famitsu, two reviewers praised the games graphics, with one saying that most of the data on the cartridge must be dedicated to the graphics.
+In the Japanese gaming publication Bi-Weekly Famitsu, two reviewers praised the game's graphics, with one saying that most of the data on the cartridge must be dedicated to the graphics.
 The other two reviewers complimented the game overall stating that it was a typically high quality work from Konami, with one praising the scale of the game due to it being for the Famicom Disc System.
 Among the negatives were that collecting points in the game seemed trivial as its not the goal of the game and the movement was a little monotonous.
 It was the highest rated game Famitsu reviewed in 1986.

-Computer and Video Games also gave it a positive review in 1989, praising the "huge playing area and lots of neat touches" that would "keep you engrossed for weeks."
+Computer and Video Games gave it a positive review in 1989, praising the "huge playing area and lots of neat touches" that would "keep you engrossed for weeks."
 They criticized the "gaudy graphics" but said "it's the gameplay that counts, and it's great!"
-It sold impressively and was considered a classic by Retro Gamer and IGN.

 It was rated the 22nd best game made on a Nintendo System in Nintendo Powers Top 200 Games list in 2006.
 In August 2008, Nintendo Power listed it as the 14th-best Nintendo Entertainment System video game.
 In 2001, Game Informer ranked it the 48th-best game ever made; the staff noted that its gameplay set a standard for the industry.
 IGN ranked it 19th on their list of the best NES games; the second and third Castlevania games were ranked 25th and fifth, respectively.
 It was praised for its difficulty, gameplay, soundtrack and visuals.
 GameZone ranked it as the eighth-best Castlevania game.
 Robert Workman (an editor for GameZone) felt that the game had aged well and was a great value on the Wii Virtual Console.
 IGNs Lucas M. Thomas noted the relative realism of Castlevanias weapons versus "glowing flowers that let you throw bouncing fireballs."
 He also praised it for feeling scary while also not taking itself too seriously.
 The combination of these elements and others caused him to credit it as a "unique and wonderful" game and a game that made an impact on later Castlevania titles.
 Retro Gamer called it one of the most enduring video games ever made.
 It attributed its quality less so to its unique gameplay and more so to the adult atmosphere and challenge for players.
 In his review of the Virtual Console version, IGNs Mark Birnbaum personally enjoyed its difficulty and design but noted that people who were quick to become frustrated would enjoy the Super NES sequel Super Castlevania IV better.
 1UP.coms Kurt Kalata praised its level of difficulty and its realistic visual design.